felimomo/Walleye-Revised-Paper/fisheries.md

 Policy decisions are based on either one or two observations are gathered out of this 20-dimensional vector (middle box).
 These observations are gathered through a simulated survey conducted by the fishery management.
 Vulnerable biomass: the total biomass vulnerable to the survey gear, mean fish weight: the mean weight of fish caught in the survey.
-A quantitative policy uses these observations to fix an instantaneous fishing mortality (left box). b) We optimize policies in three scenarios with differing utility functions.
+A quantitative policy uses these observations to fix an instantaneous fishing exploitation rate (left box). b) We optimize policies in three scenarios with differing utility functions.
 Total harvest: long-term yield.
 Hyperbolic additive risk-averse (HARA): a risk-averse utility function which penalizes inter-annual variability.
 Trophy fishing: a utility function which only values large fish, while small fish do not contribute to the utility. c) Four types of policies are optimized.
 The first three policies—FMSY, Precautionary Policy, and 1-Observation ML—use only the vulnerable biomass observation, whereas 2-Observation ML uses both observations.
 ```